microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 ## Notes & Guidance

 >**Note** Azure Monitor Agent (AMA) replaces several legacy monitoring agents, like the Log Analytics Agent (Microsoft Monitoring Agent, MMA, OMS), Diagnostics agent and Telegraf agent.
 The legacy Log Analytics agent will not be supported after August 2024.
-For this reason, we will be using **only the Azure Monitor Agent (AMA)** in this Hackathon, we won't be using any of the legacy agents.
+For this reason, we will be using **only the Azure Monitor Agent (AMA)** in this Hackathon.
+We won't be using any of the legacy agents.

 ### Create an empty database called `tpcc` on the SQL Server